Last Updated on

-If you get the hang of it, the airbrush can be a versatile tool that can be used for making big paintings, T-shirts, furniture, etc. The airbrush is rapidly becoming more and more mainstream like other art media such as acrylics or watercolor painting.
+An airbrush can be a versatile tool that can be used for making big paintings, T-shirts, furniture, etc. The airbrush is rapidly becoming more and more popular, comparable to acrylic, oil, or watercolour painting.

 The airbrush can come with differently shaped and sized nozzles.
 Longer nozzles are ideal for precise work since it allows you to spray narrow lines and details.
 On the contrary, shorter nozzles are better for covering a wider area.
 Before buying a new airbrush, consider what projects you will be working on mostly and what size will suit you best.